 Cloud SQL for PostgreSQL database instance monitoring

 Oracle's main UI monitoring dashboards are part of the OEM and Grid/Cloud Control products (for example, Top Activity Graphs) and are useful for real-time database instance monitoring at the session or SQL statement level.
-Cloud SQL for PostgreSQL provides similar monitoring capabilities using the Cloud Console.
+Cloud SQL for PostgreSQL provides similar monitoring capabilities using the Google Cloud console.
 You can view summarized information about the Cloud SQL for PostgreSQL database instances with multiple monitoring metrics such as CPU utilization, storage usage, memory usage, read/write operations, ingress/egress bytes, active connections, and more.

 Cloud Logging supports additional monitoring metrics for Cloud SQL for PostgreSQL.
 The following screenshot shows a Cloud SQL for PostgreSQL queries graph for the last 12 hours.